datagrok-ai/public/help/develop/admin/quality-assurance.md

 ### Test tracking system

 To monitor the results of test execution, we have developed a unique application on top of the Datagrok platform.
-This application provides a visual representation of the application's current state and enables QA engineers promptly access, execute, and report the completion status of stories.
+This application visualizes the application's current state and enables QA engineers promptly access, execute, and report the completion status of stories.
 Additionally, it lets us quickly navigate to the corresponding JIRA issues as we have integrated JIRA with Datagrok's OpenAPI capabilities.